manthanank/learn-javascript/README.md

 ```

 ### Strings methods

+charAt()	Returns the character at a specified index (position)

+charCodeAt()	Returns the Unicode of the character at a specified index

+concat()	Returns two or more joined strings

+constructor	Returns the string's constructor function

+endsWith()	Returns if a string ends with a specified value

+fromCharCode()	Returns Unicode values as characters

+includes()	Returns if a string contains a specified value

+indexOf()	Returns the index (position) of the first occurrence of a value in a string

+lastIndexOf()	Returns the index (position) of the last occurrence of a value in a string

+length	Returns the length of a string

+localeCompare()	Compares two strings in the current locale

+match()	Searches a string for a value, or a regular expression, and returns the matches

+prototype	Allows you to add properties and methods to an object

+repeat()	Returns a new string with a number of copies of a string

+replace()	Searches a string for a value, or a regular expression, and returns a string where the values are replaced

+search()	Searches a string for a value, or regular expression, and returns the index (position) of the match

+slice()	Extracts a part of a string and returns a new string

+split()	Splits a string into an array of substrings

+startsWith()	Checks whether a string begins with specified characters

+substr()	Extracts a number of characters from a string, from a start index (position)

+substring()	Extracts characters from a string, between two specified indices (positions)

+toLocaleLowerCase()	Returns a string converted to lowercase letters, using the host's locale

+toLocaleUpperCase()	Returns a string converted to uppercase letters, using the host's locale

+toLowerCase()	Returns a string converted to lowercase letters

+toString()	Returns a string or a string object as a string

+toUpperCase()	Returns a string converted to uppercase letters

+trim()	Returns a string with removed whitespaces

+trimEnd()	Returns a string with removed whitespaces from the end

+trimStart()	Returns a string with removed whitespaces from the start

+valueOf()	Returns the primitive value of a string or a string object

 **charAt** - It returns the character at a specified index in a string.
 The index is zero-based, which means that the first character in the string is at index 0, the second character is at index 1, and so on.